-As described under the heading "SECURITY FOR AND SOURCES OF PAYMENT OF THE BONDS," the City will be required by law to levy or to cause to be levied on all the taxable property in the City a continuing, direct, annual, ad valorem property tax sufficient to pay all principal, interest, and costs of administration for the Bonds as the same become due, limited in the case of the Refunding Bonds as described under such heading.
+As described under the heading "SECURITY FOR AND SOURCES OF PAYMENT OF THE BONDS," the City will be required by law to levy or to cause to be levied on all the taxable property in the City a continuing, direct, annual, ad valorem property tax sufficient to pay all principal, interest, and costs of administration for the Bonds as the same become due.
 The State's ad valorem property tax levy and collection procedures are summarized under this heading "PROPERTY TAXES."